 Logic may have brought you to the purchase point, but good questions and the simple art of making buying fun rather than stressful are important tipping points.

-Make it part of your sales strategy to understand why people buy, starting with yourself.
+You can improve your own sales strategy when you understand why people buy, starting with yourself.

-Keep a list of everything you buy for a couple days.
+Keep a list of everything you buy for a couple of days.

 - Why did you buy it now, instead of later?

 - Why did you buy it there, instead of somewhere else?